-The Iowa Department of Homeland Security and Emergency Management (HSEMD) manages grants that support a variety of emergency preparedness activities in Iowa.
-HSEMD serves as Iowa’s designated State Administrative Agency and the state’s Emergency Management Agency making it the eligible entity in to apply for and receive certain federal programs.
+The Iowa Department of Homeland Security and Emergency Management (HSEM) manages grants that support a variety of emergency preparedness activities in Iowa.
+HSEM serves as Iowa’s designated State Administrative Agency and the state’s Emergency Management Agency making it the eligible entity in to apply for and receive certain federal programs.

 Portions of funding may be retained at the state level.
-Other portions, called pass-through funding, may be made available by HSEMD to eligible subrecipients, depending on the specific grant.
+Other portions, called pass-through funding, may be made available by HSEM to eligible subrecipients, depending on the specific grant.

-Entities interested in grant funding are encouraged to review eligibility criteria and allowable project criteria specified within the federal and state public notices of funding available on HSEMD’s grant management website.
+Entities interested in grant funding are encouraged to review eligibility criteria and allowable project criteria specified within the federal and state public notices of funding available on HSEM’s grant management website.

 Back to top

-Federal Grant Programs – Managed by HSEMD, Available to Locals
+Federal Grant Programs – Managed by HSEM, Available to Locals

 The Emergency Management Performance Grant (EMPG) is designed to assist in the development, maintenance, and improvement of state and local emergency management capabilities.
 It provides support to state and local governments to achieve measurable results in key functional areas of emergency management.